 Instructions

-- In a mixing bowl, use a fork or potato masher to smash 3 of the 4 hard-boiled eggs.
-Add the remaining ingredients.
-Stir to thoroughly combine the dressing.
+- In a separate mixing bowl, use a fork or potato masher to smash 3 of the 4 hard-boiled eggs.
+Set the 4th egg aside.

 - Slice the remaining egg and lay the slices across the potato salad as a decorative garnish.
 Sprinkle with paprika.